halexx7/garpix_todo/README.md

 </p>

 ## What is this?
-This is a **TO DO List** was completed as part of the test task when applying for an internship at GARPIX.
+This is a **TodoGARPIX** was completed as part of the test task when applying for an internship at GARPIX.

 ## What can?
 - see the list of tasks